ChrisKurz/nRF_Connect_SDK/README.md

 - [User-defined KCONFIG symbols](doc/NCSv2.3.0_03_User-Defined_KCONFIG.md) - KCONFIG allows you to add software modules from Zephyr repository or other repositories.
 But you can also define own KCONFIG symbols.
 This hands-on demonstrates how this can be done.

+- [Generating a License Report](doc/NCSv2.3.0_LicenseReport.md) - _nRF Connect SDK_ provides the _Software Bill of Materials_ tool that allows to create license report for your own project.
+This hands-on shows how to use the tool.

 ## Zephyr OS Services

 ### Logging